MELnRose/ito5002-interation-2/README.md

+# To run
+`hugo serve` in terminal within directory ito5002-project

 # To Do
 - [x] Implement partials to make a somewhat working hompage
 - [ ] Create element to redirect to information